 “Amazing Grace” is one of the many beautiful hymns known throughout the world today.
-The song contains beautiful lyrics and an inspiring melody.
+This traditional song contains beautiful lyrics and an inspiring melody.
 It’s a staple of both sacred, and secular music.
 You can hear it in many musical settings.
 From your local church to the town’s sports arena.

 English clergyman John Newton wrote the lyrics for “Amazing Grace” in 1772.
 He wrote the hymn for his prayer group that met weekly.
-It was Newton’s goal to write a different hymn for every meeting.
-Newton published many of the hymns in 1779 but did they did not immediately spark interest.
+It was Newton’s goal to write a different Christian hymn for every meeting.
+The English poet published many of the hymns in 1779 but they did not immediately spark interest.

 Throughout its history, “Amazing Grace” has had different musical settings.
 American composer William Walker published the version most popular today.
 He combined the lyrics of Amazing Grace with the hymn tune “New Britain”.
 It received widespread acclaim, particularly among churches in the south.

 Over time the piece has become well known outside of religious settings.
 “Amazing Grace” has appeared in films, television, and radio.
 Many singers and musicians in popular music have recorded the song.
 It is a staple in American pop culture, often performed during sports games and other venues.

 To learn how to play "Amazing Grace" on guitar, consider the full course offered at The Woodshed® Classical Guitar Program.
 It offers insight into musical phrasing, technique, chords, and more.